JeffreyATW/magic-mirror-config/README.md

 I'm running the latest version of [MagicMirror²](https://github.com/MichMich/MagicMirror).
 The custom modules I have installed are [`MMM-CalendarExt2`](https://github.com/MMM-CalendarExt2/MMM-CalendarExt2) and [`MMM-GooglePhotos`](https://github.com/aneaville/MMM-GooglePhotos).
 See each page for installation.
 The most difficult part was authenticating with Google Photos to access my albums.

-If you'd like to use these files, install the above custom modules, and copy `config/config.js` and `css/custom.css` into your MagicMirror² checkout.
+If you'd like to use this repository's files, install the above custom modules, and copy `config/config.js` and `css/custom.css` into your MagicMirror² checkout.
 You'll find some notes in each file, suffixed with `- JeffreyATW`, where you'll have to enter some of your own info.

 I made a slight change to `MMM-CalendarExt2` to disable fade-out and fade-in when the calendar refreshes.
 If you'd like to make the same change, here's the diff: